mpaglia0/Iudas/README.md

 [**Tipue Search**](https://github.com/pelican-plugins/tipue-search) is a no more active project so I have forked it and created [**Lunr-search**](https://github.com/mpaglia0/Lunr-search) a plugin that produces a JSON file suitable to be used with [**Lunr.js**](https://github.com/olivernn/lunr.js).

-Lunr structure is all available inside the theme.
+Lunr structure is available inside the theme and can work out of the box.

 ![Screenshot](screenshots/search.jpg)